opnfv/functest/docs/release/release-notes/functest-release.rst

 or tiers and must be run from the corresponding container.
 For example, to run the test case healthcheck, the image opnfv/functest-healthcheck shall be used.
 The tiers and the tests within them are explained in detail in the User Guide.

-For ARM (aarch64), the former Ubuntu image opnfv/functest shall be used since there are not any Alpine images built for this architecture yet.
-It will probably be supported for Euphrates 5.1.
+The former Ubuntu image is not longer maintained.

 The Parser test case has its own dedicated Docker image since it requires libraries released for OpenStack Pike and Euphrates is based on Ocata.